 The next time you see a VPN claiming that they do not keep logs, always assume they are talking about visited websites logs, connection logs, the ones used to track you down, are always created on the VPN otherwise it wouldn’t work, privacy is a matter of how long do they keep connection logs for, in HMA VPN case, this can be found in their tiny terms and conditions, it used to be one week, then they changed it to 30 days (without notifying users of this change), then it changed a second time (without notifying users once again) and now it is at 30 days connections logs but do not be surprised if tomorrow this changes without notifying anyone like it has been done in the past.

-Note: I am not against HMA VPN, but if you are looking for a Hide My Ass VPN alternative located outside the USA and Europe might want to try VPN4All.
+Note: If you are looking for a Hide My Ass VPN alternative that does not keep logs might want to try VPN4ALL.